 The Bottom Line

 Although the terms “good carbs” and “bad carbs” are commonly used, they are a very confusing way to define carbohydrates.
 Whether or not a carbohydrate is a healthy choice or not, should not be defined by whether they are good or bad, or simple or complex.
 Just because processed carbohydrates are not ideal sources of nutrients, it makes no sense to demonize all carbohydrate-containing foods.
-So, rather than solely focusing on good carbs and bad carbs, focus on whole food carbohydrates instead; fruits, vegetables, whole grains, beans and lentils.
-All of these forms of carbohydrates, simple and complex, are rich sources of fibre, vitamins and minerals, and can help to work as a sustainable source of energy for the body throughout the day.
+So, rather than solely focusing on good carbs and bad carbs, focus on whole food carbohydrates instead; fruits, vegetables, whole grains, beans, and lentils.
+All of these forms of carbohydrates, simple and complex, are rich sources of fiber, vitamins, and minerals, and can help to work as a sustainable source of energy for the body throughout the day.